Travel details

 Basilica Cistern

-The Basilica Cistern (Yerebatan Sarnıcı) is a magnificent underground reservoir built in ancient Roman times.
+The Basilica Cistern is a grand underground reservoir built in ancient Roman times.

-The 336 columns lined up in the cool space create a fantastical atmosphere.
+The 336 columns standing in the cool space create a magical atmosphere.

-Mysterious highlights such as the inverted Medusa heads can also be found.
+Mysterious sights, such as the inverted Medusa heads, are scattered throughout.

 [Japanese Guide]